tsygankov-lab/NoiseCorrectionFactor/README.md

 # NoiseCorrectionFactor

 Dr. Denis Tsygankov (2021)
-Integrative Systems Biology Lab,
+Integrative Systems Biology Lab
 Wallace H. Coulter Department of Biomedical Engineering, Georgia Institute of Technology and Emory University SOM

 If you use any part of the scripts in this package, please cite: